Counting bare curves

 Then there is a (weighed multi-)section $\lambda$ of $\mathbf{W} \to \mathbf{Z}$ with the following properties.
 For any stable map $(u,S)$, $\lambda(u)$ vanishes on any irreducible component of $S$ with zero symplectic area and there is a neighborhood $N(L)$ of $L\subset X$ such that $\lambda(u)$ vanishes at any point mapping to $N(L)$.
 All bare solutions to $\bar \partial_J u = \lambda(u)$ are 0-generic and transversely cut out, and the locus of bare solutions is compact.

-Moreover, amongst the sections constructed in this manner, any two may be connected by a 1-parameter family of sections, again vanishing on components of zero symplectic area and in $N(L)$, such that all bare solutions are 1-generic and transversely cut out, the locus of bare solutions is compact, and a bare curve is a solution if and only if its normalization is. \end{theorem}
+Moreover, any two sections constructed by our methods may be connected by a 1-parameter family of sections, again vanishing on components of zero symplectic area and in $N(L)$, such that all bare solutions are 1-generic and transversely cut out, the locus of bare solutions is compact, and a bare curve is a solution if and only if its normalization is. \end{theorem}